-DHS will discontinue the BI, CADI and EW residential care service effective June 30, 2018.
+DHS discontinued the BI, CADI and EW residential care service, effective June 30, 2018.
 The residential care waiver service does not include these other waiver services: customized living, foster care and supported living services (SLS).

 This page is a resource for residential care providers and lead agencies to follow DHS progress in discontinuing the residential care waiver service.
 It includes:

 The Centers for Medicare and Medicaid Services (CMS) approved the amendment to discontinue the residential care service under the BI, CADI and EW waivers.

 As of July 1, 2017, a person cannot receive a service authorization for residential care unless he or she was receiving this service as of June 30, 2017.
 An exception process is outlined below.

 From July 1, 2017 to June 30, 2018, DHS may approve a new service authorization for a person who was not receiving residential care on June 30, 2017, if the person meets both of the following requirements:

 Submit exception requests to DSD.ResponseCenter@state.mn.us with the following subject line: "Residential care service – new authorization exception request."

 If the person is on EW and enrolled in a managed care organization (MCO), submit exception requests directly to the MCO.

 CMS’ additional guidance on the HCBS settings rule in 2016 led Minnesota to pursue tiered standards as an option for some existing providers and services.
 Based on this guidance and continued public input from stakeholders, DHS added an amendment in the BI and CADI waiver amendment package to support more transition options for people affected by the discontinuation of the residential care waiver service.

 This added BI and CADI waiver amendment allows a residential care provider to meet the customized living service "size and location - size exception" policy if it currently meets the residential care service "size and location - size exception" policy.